Snownee/Lychee/docs/docs/README.md

 # Preface

-Lychee is a mod allows you to define custom interactions using JSON recipes and datapack.
+Lychee is a mod that allows you to define custom interactions using JSON recipes and datapack.

 You can download Lychee on CurseForge: